katalyst/ornament/CONTRIBUTING.md

     ../../lib/generators/ornament/templates/app/assets

-This means you only need to re-run the generator when you make changes to the view files or the `_defaults.css.scss` file (because it's used to generated the `_settings.css.scss` file).
+The dummy app's "app/views" configuration includes this path:

+    ../../lib/generators/ornament/templates/app/views

+This means you can modify the files in the gem and see the changes in the app without re-running the generator.

+If you make changes to any of these files:

+lib/generators/ornament/templates/app/assets/ornament/_defaults.css.scss

-When you do run the generator, make sure you don't generate the asset files or gems by including these flags:
+When you do run the generator, use this command:

-    rails g ornament --skip-gems --skip-core --skip-components --skip-cleanup -f
+    rails g ornament --skip-gems --skip-core --skip-components --skip-styleguide --skip-cleanup -f

+This will make sure you don't generate the asset files, view files or gems.